 The eradication of smallpox in the 1970s can be attributed to the vaccine and the way it was given.
-The following two approaches were used to eradicate the disease in the 1970s and are under consideration for the Smallpox Response Plan and Guidelines.
+The following two approaches were used to eradicate the disease in the 1970s.

 Mass vaccination: At first, smallpox vaccine was given to large numbers of people who often had not been exposed to smallpox.
 This approach was called mass vaccination.
 The mass vaccination strategy helped protect people from smallpox, but it wasn't enough to completely get rid of the disease.
 That is because not everyone got vaccinated, and those who didn't could spread the disease.

 Ring vaccination: In 1967, a different plan was used.
 It involved finding people who were exposed to an infected person.
 The exposed person and those people he or she had been in contact with were then given the vaccine.
 That is, the smallpox vaccine was given to those people who had been, or could have been, exposed to an infected person.
 This approach created a "ring" of vaccinated people around the people who were infected with smallpox and stopped the spread of the disease.
 In the end, it was this strategy of "ring vaccination" that completely got rid of the disease.